Website navigation

 Event description

-Join Professor J Andrew Bradley and Dr Eleanor Bradley for a joint talk about the artist Sheila Fell’s life and work, followed by a Q & A session.
+Join Professor J Andrew Bradley and Dr Eleanor Bradley for a talk about artist Sheila Fell’s life and work, followed by a Q&A session.

-Since retiring as academics in 2016, Andrew and Eleanor have pursued their long-standing interest in modern British art and curated the exhibition Sheila Fell: Cumberland on Canvas.
-The exhibition was first hosted at Tullie in 2024 and will be on show at Sunderland Museum & Winter Gardens from 10 April 2025.
+Since retiring as academics in 2016, Andrew and Eleanor have pursued their long-standing interest in modern British art and curated the exhibition Sheila Fell: Cumberland on Canvas

 Sheila Fell: Cumberland on Canvas is a touring exhibition from Tullie, Carlisle, curated by Eleanor and Andrew Bradley.
 Further support comes from Weston Loan Programme with Art Fund, and The Granada Foundation.